 Course-Level Consequences (one or more to be specified by the faculty member of the course):

-- referral to academic support office for assistance with academic needs
+- referral to the Academic Support Office for assistance with academic needs; or

-- referral to Academic Integrity Subcommittee for additional review
+- referral to the Academic Integrity Subcommittee for additional review.

 University-Level Consequences (to be specified by the Academic Integrity Committee or the Appeal Committee):

 - suspension from a program or the University